Real intersection theory (II): Tools for application

 \begin{ex} Let $X$ be a smooth projective variety of dimension $n$ over $\mathbb C$.
-Let $J$ be a closed Lebesgue current representing a non-zero primitive Hodge cycle in $H^n(X;\mathbb Q)$.
-Let $V_t, t\in \mathbb P^1$ be a Lefschetz pencil in $X$.
-Assume $X$ is equipped with a de Rham data.
-Then we have a family of current
+Let $T$ be a closed Lebesgue current representing a non-zero primitive cohomology class in $H^n(X;\mathbb Q)$.
+Let be a Lefschetz pencil in $X$.
+Assume $\mathbf P^1\times X$ is equipped with a product De Rham data.
+Let be the intersection current.
+Then its fibre currents $\mathcal I_t$ are exact for all $t$.
+But $\mathcal I$ is not because $T$ is not. \end{ex}